alvinkcs/htmlparser/README.txt

 - Generate the spider_index.db database file

 Remarks:
-- If spider_index.db is existed before running HtmlParser, the spider will check if the last-modified date of seed URL.
-No more searching will be performed if there is no change of seed URL.
+- If spider_index.db is existed before running HtmlParser, the spider will read the db and check the last-modified date of fetched URLs.
+Updates will be performed only if page is modified.

 Running the Test Program
 -----------------------